memgraph/docs/docs/reference-guide/storage-modes/in-memory-transactional.md

 ## Transactions

 All ACID properties are guaranteed.
 Depending on the transaction isolation level, other transactions may see changes from other transactions.
-Read more about transactions [here](../transactions.md).
+Read more about transactions [here](/reference-guide/transactions.md).

 ## WAL

-As mentioned, there are write-ahead logs created during the `IN_MEMORY_TRANSACTIONAL` mode.
-You can read more about write-ahead-logging [here](../backup.md#write-ahead-logging).
+Write-ahead logs are created in the `IN_MEMORY_TRANSACTIONAL` mode.
+You can read more about write-ahead-logging [here](/reference-guide/backup.md#write-ahead-logging).

 ## Snapshots